 When you run your own business, you discover a strange contradiction: that taking payments is both the most important and among the most challenging parts of your business.
 You have to manage credit card payments, figure out online terminals, juggle invoices, and take checks to the bank.
 What if we told you there was a way you could handle all of that with one process that will get you your money faster and cheaper?

-ACH payments can help you get payments processed as quickly as the same day you take the payment and for less than a dollar per transaction.
-Read on to learn more about how to accept ACH payments and the benefit they can bring to your business.
+Accepting ACH payments can help you get payments processed as quickly as the next day after you take the payment, and for less than a dollar per transaction.
+Read on to learn more about how to accept ACH payments on your website and the benefit they can bring to your business.

 What Are ACH Payments?